AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/custom-component.md

 ### Add a default style

 Add default styles for the Byline component.

-In the **ui.frontend** project under `/src/main/webpack/components`:
+1. Return to the IDE and the **ui.frontend** project under `/src/main/webpack/components`:
 1. Create a new file named `_byline.scss`.

     ![byline project explorer](assets/custom-component/byline-style-project-explorer.png)

-1. Add the Byline implementations CSS (written as SCSS) into the `default.scss`:
+1. Add the Byline implementations CSS (written as SCSS) into the `_byline.scss`:

     ```scss
     .cmp-byline {